Shellings of Unbounded Polyhedra: Shellings of tropical hypersurfaces

 By passing from covectors to the cardinalities of the component sets we obtain the \emph{coarse type} $(|G_1(x)|,\ldots,|G_d(x)|)$ of a point $x$ with respect to $V$.
 Two generic points have the same coarse type with respect to $V$ if any only if they are contained in the same maximal covector cell; see \cite[Observation 4.10]{ETC}.
-As the main result of this section, we are now ready to show that the coarse types give rise to a natural shelling of $\covdec{V}$.
-This yields a second proof of \cref{cor:covector-shellable}.
+As the main result of this section, we are now ready to show that the coarse types give rise to a natural shelling of $\covdec{V}'$ and $\tropcomp{\covdec{V}}$.

 \begin{theorem} Let $V \in \RR^{d\times n}$ be a matrix with real entries.
-Ordering the maximal cells of the covector decomposition $\covdec{V}$ lexicographically by their coarse types induces a shelling of the one-point compactification of $\covdec{V}$. \end{theorem}
+Ordering the maximal cells of the covector decomposition $\covdec{V}$ lexicographically by their coarse types induces a shelling of both, the truncation $\covdec{V}\cap \cB$.
+This implies that it also induces a shelling of the tropical toric compactification $\tropcomp{\covdec{V}}$. \end{theorem}

-\begin{proof} First, the maximal cells of $\covdec{V}$ are in one-to-one correspondence with the maximal cells of its one-point compactification as well as with the facets of $\dome{V}$.
+\begin{proof} Firstly, the maximal cells of $\covdec{V}$ are in one-to-one correspondence with the maximal cells of its truncation as well as with the facets of $\dome{V}$.
 Second, the coarse type of a maximal covector cell $X_H$ corresponds to a lattice point in the support $\supp(L_V)=n\Delta_{d-1}$ which corresponds to a vertex of $\extNewton{V}$.
 Via duality that lattice point agrees with the first $d$ entries of the normal vector of the supporting hyperplane of the facet of $\dome{V}$ corresponding to $X_H$.

+It suffices to show that there exists a shelling of $\dome{V}'$ where the facets are ordered in lexicographic order of the normal vector and bounding facet coming last. \cref{thm:shelling-trop-toric} implies the statement for $\tropcomp{\dome{V}}$.